 Our products could serve this need while NOT creating leftovers, waste, trash and unemployed mass.
 What if fast production can be ecological and social?
 What if you can use your product after usage to fertilize plants?

-Our studio has been nationally recognized as a member of the global initiative of Europian Parlament´s program OpenMaker and won several national and international awards such as Forbes 30 under 30 in 2018.
-The studio has been nominated this year as the best newcomer in German Design Award, won awards such as Design with added value at Slovak National Prize for Design in 2017, the Art Prize Tatra Banka 2017 and also a Diploma Selection at Designblok Prague 2016.
+Our studio has been nationally recognized and won several national and international awards such as Forbes 30 under 30 in 2018, Design with added value at Slovak National Prize for Design in 2017, the Art Prize Tatra Banka 2017 and also a Diploma Selection at Designblok Prague 2016 and has been nominated as the best newcomer in German Design Award, and recently the studio was nominated at Beazley Designs of the Year 2019, and in Dezeen Awards 2019 as one of the best Emerging Design Studios.

 In crafting plastics! studio we are trying to introduce sustainable products where the team is actively involved in all value-added stages.
 We emphasize low-key and high-end.
 By combining craft + technology, fast + slow production methods, we discover the mostly unknown field of bioplastics derived from plants.
 These, together with compatible technologies, are being explored and possible applications tested.